Updated: September 24, 2020 3:35:55 pm

 — Joginder Sharma (@jogisharma83) May 12, 2019

 Irfan Pathan was India’s second-highest wicket-taker in the tournament with 10 wickets in seven games.
 Pathan had a major impact in the final taking four wickets for just 16 runs.
-The left-arm swing bowler is currently associated with Jammu & Cricket state team as their mentor-cum-coach and is also a commentator.
+He announced retirement earlier this year and the left-arm swing bowler is currently associated with Jammu & Cricket state team as their mentor-cum-coach and is also a commentator.

 Yusuf Pathan made his T20I debut in the final of the 2007 tournament after opener Virender Sehwag was injured.
 Yusuf contributed with an 8-ball 15 and bowled an economical over giving just five runs.
-The 36-year-old is currently a part of Baroda state team in the ongoing Vijay Hazare tournament and plays for the Sunrisers Hyderabad in the IPL.
+The 36-year-old is currently a part of Baroda state team in the ongoing Vijay Hazare tournament.

 Sehwag scored 133 runs from six matches in the tournament and contributed by hitting the bullseye against Pakistan in a bowl out during a league game.
 However, he wasn’t part of World T20 final due to injury.
 The Delhi batsman was part of India’s 2011 World Cup-winning squad and retired from all formats of the game in 2015.
 The 40-year-old is now a commentator.